Dark Fluid DNA

 The Most Common Patterns

 Ordered by their prevalence in the h. sapiens genome thanks to the amazing Cocoputs database.
-Notice that each nucleotide pattern matches to a specific real-world pattern, stamped into the amino acid, as a pattern that can match an opposite one.
+Notice that each nucleotide pattern matches to a specific real-world pattern, coded into the amino acid, as a pattern that can match an opposite one.

 Combinations match reality, the likelihood of these being in your DNA, per 1000, match reality.
 Instinct, intuition.
 Do you see reality here?